Amie Maciszewski/Sangeet Millennium

 Dallas, TX 75208

-public performance/concert $900 - $3900
+public performance/concert $600 - $3,600

-school performance $500 - $1400
+school performance $450 - $1,500

-Find out what over 2 million children and their families have discovered - a performance where books come to life on stage!
-Experience children's theatre with the Magik Theatre-- where imagination is education.
-Want to take your students on a journey but can’t afford the rising cost of buses?
-Magik Theatre On the Road brings fun and lively performances to children ages 3–18.
+Find out what over two million children and their families have discovered: a performance where books come to life on stage!
+Experience children's theater with the Magik Theatre-- where imagination is education.
+Magik Theatre On the Road brings fun and lively performances to children of all ages!
 At the host facility, the only thing the shows require is an empty space.
-The Magik Theatre will bring all of their own equipment and can perform in a large variety of venues, from classrooms to cafeterias to gymnasiums.
-Magik Theatre touring offerings include their current national tour production "Jungle Book" and local tour productions of "Pirate Pete’s Story Ship", "Dr. Krashunbang", "Rumpelstiltskin", "Jack and the Beanstalk", "The Three Little Pigs", "Goldilocks", and our special Theatre for the Very Young (5 years and younger) "Wake Up, Brother Bear!".
-Each offering is literature-based and easily integrated into the curricula of pre-school, elementary, middle, and high schools and complemented by a TEKS-linked study guide that extends the play experience and facilitates discussion.
-Photo: David Frank for ArtGives.
+The Magik Theatre will bring all of their own equipment and can perform in a large variety of venues, from classrooms to cafeterias to gymnasiums to performing arts centers.
+Magik Theatre tour offerings include productions of "The Three Little Pigs," "Goldilocks," "Rumpelstiltskin," "Dr. Krashunbang," and "The Kingdom of Texas."
+Each offering is literature-based and is easily integrated into the curricula of pre-school and elementary school grade levels and complemented by a TEKS-linked study guide that extends the play experience and facilitates discussion.
+Photo by Megan Coy Schwamb.

-420 S Alamo
+420 South Alamo

 San Antonio, TX 78205